yrnmalone0/alx-low_level_programming/0x01-variables_if_else_while/README.md

 **4-print_alphabt.c** - Prints the alphabet in lowercase except `q` and `e`, followed by a new line.

 **5-print_numbers.c** - Prints all single digit numbers of base 10 starting from `0`, followed by a new line.

+**6-print_numberz.c** - Prints all single digit numbers of base 10 starting from 0, followed by a new line and contains `putchar` function.